fatyogi/epever-upower-tracer/README.md

 `apt install influxdb python-influxdb influxdb-client grafana`

-Run http://raspberrypi.local:3000 (or whatever your name for the Raspberry Pi is) to configure the Grafana console You can import SolarDashboard from [grafana/] folder.
+* Run http://raspberrypi.local:3000 (or whatever your name for the Raspberry Pi is) to configure the Grafana console
+* Add InfluxDB as a Data Source.
+Influx DB should be set up with the following parameters:

+- ifuser = "grafana"
+- ifpass = "solar"
+- ifdb   = "solar"
+- ifhost = "127.0.0.1"
+- ifport = 8086

+* You can import SolarDashboard from [grafana/](grafana/) folder.

 Additional scripts
 ------------------